 Storyline – 7/10

-The game’s narrative mainly follows a gentleman scientist called Wilson (possibly a reference to the film Castaway, which largely focuses on the subject of outdoor survival), who after failing an experiment is offered knowledge to build something that works by a voice in his radio, which he hastily accepts.
+The narrative of Don’t Starve mainly follows a gentleman scientist called Wilson (possibly a reference to the film Castaway, which largely focuses on the subject of outdoor survival), who after failing an experiment is offered knowledge to build something that works by a voice in his radio, which he hastily accepts.
 With this knowledge, Wilson builds a strange wooden contraption.
-The voice commands him to throw the switch to activate it, and it transpires than the voice is actually that of a demon of sorts called Maxwell, who has tricked Wilson into building this machine, which transports him into the randomly generated world in the game against his will.
+The voice commands him to throw the switch to activate it, and it transpires that the voice is actually that of a demon of sorts called Maxwell, who has tricked Wilson into building this machine, which transports him into the randomly generated world in the game against his will.
 It is then up to the gentleman scientist (or whatever character the player selects at the start) to pit his wits and will against this land in order to survive.

 Although the game’s story is pretty unique, and a very decent way to set the wheels of the game in motion, I find a few aspects of it a little disappointing.
 For example, I wish they could’ve incorporated the other characters into the narrative in some capacity, as there are a lot of seemingly interesting personalities among the character roster.
 There also seems to be a lot in the story left unelaborated on, such as why Maxwell has done what he’s done, and what he gets out of it.
 But maybe it’s left like that to leave it open to interpretation.
 As I said, it is a decent way to set up the game, and it shouldn’t really lose too many marks because of it; it’s still very much worth playing, after all.